mort3za/market-watcher/README.md

 ## Supported Markets

-Currently Nobitext and Exir are supported but you can easily add your own APIs
+Currently Nobitext and Exir are supported.
+You can add your own APIs if you want (PRs are welcome!)

 ## Usage